Cassis White Wines

 A Brief History of Cassis Wine

 Cassis has one of the oldest vineyards in France.
 Even before the Greek mariners arrived in Marseille in 600 BC, there were vines cultivated along this stretch of coastline.
 This tradition continued over the centuries – the first written account of winemaking in Cassis appeared in the 12th century.
 In the 16th century, Muscat was widely planted in the region, introduced by the Florentine family of Albizzi.
-By now there were over 200 hectares being cultivated in Cassis, producing sweet wines that were sadly rarely seen outside of Provence.
-Tragically, the phylloxera louse which arrived in the 19th century totally obliterated winegrowing in Cassis, although vines were replanted in 1892 by Joseph Savon, who ripped up the Muscat as it could not grow on American rootstock.
+By now, there were over 200 hectares being cultivated in Cassis, producing sweet wines that were sadly rarely seen outside of Provence.
+Tragically, the phylloxera louse, which arrived in the 19th century, obliterated wine growing in Cassis.
+However, vines were replanted in 1892 by Joseph Savon, who ripped up the Muscat as it could not grow on American rootstock.
 Over time the number of hectares grew, and Cassis recovered.
-It was awarded appellation status in May 1936 – today there are over 200 hectares under vine.
+It was awarded appellation status in May 1936 – today, there are over 200 hectares under vine.

 Beautiful Multi-Colored Port Town of Cassis